 This won’t hurt a bit

 Your organization has a healthy dose of knowledge and expertise to share.
 Need help with packaging and delivery?
-Contact firstname.lastname@example.org to learn more about Borns LLC’s content marketing services.
+Contact firstname.lastname@example.org to learn more about Borns B2B’s content marketing services.

 Download this issue of Marketeering